SoftwareAG/sagdevops-cc-server/README.md

 You will need [Empower](https://empower.softwareag.com/) credentials with permissions to download products and fixes.

-Edit [default env.properties](environments/default/env.properties) file as set the following properties
+Edit [environments/default/env.properties](environments/default/env.properties) file as set the following properties

 * empower.username=YOUR_EMPOWER_USERNAME
 * empower.password=YOUR_PASSWORD